 For casual employees, overtime payments shall be calculated on the employee’s ordinary base rate of pay plus the casual loading.

 Each day where overtime is worked stands alone.
-This means that each day is treated independently when applying overtime.
+This means that each day is treated independently when applying overtime, where worked continuously over two calendar days.

 A minimum payment of three hours applies to overtime hours worked on a day where the employee is not rostered to work ordinary hours.